This is the multi-page printable view of this section. Click here to print.

 • When editing content, click the Diff button to view the changes

-EventCheck events that occurred within the namespace
+eventCheck events that occurred within the namespace

-PodCheck pod information of the namespace
+PodCheck the pod information in the namespace

-Account InformationCheck basic information about the Account such as Account name, location, creation date, etc.
+Account informationCheck basic information about the Account, such as name, location, and creation timestamp.

 Metadata InformationCheck the metadata information of the namespace